Habib710/Home-Tutor-p/README.md

-# Getting Started with Create React App
+# Welcome to The Home Tutor

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+## Live Link of Website [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+# About Home Tutor

 In the project directory, you can run: